Vanilla-Studios/Vanilla-Studio.github.io/_pages/luasharp.md

 permalink: /luasharp/
 title: "Lua#"
 toc: true
-classes: wide
 ---

 LuaSharp (Lua#) is a part of the standard library for Vanilla Studios: Railverse.
 LuaSharp beter equips lua developers for object oriented programming in Lua.

 Lua is a simple to learn language compared to other OOP languages such as Java and C#.
-LuaSharp aims to implement a simplicar object oriented experience through similar syntax.
+LuaSharp aims to implement a simpilar object oriented experience through similar syntax.

 ___